Juventus knocked out of Champions League by 10-man Porto

+“There’s great disappointment and sadness, I’m pretty much speechless,” Chiesa said.
+“We managed to get back into the match and we deserved to go through.
+Instead, we’re here talking about something else and I really don’t know what to say.

+“We had all the cards in our hand to go through, just we didn’t show it.
+We only performed in the second half today and we almost did it ... the disappointment is so great.
+It’s all pretty much meaningless, even my two goals or my performance, because we haven’t got anything out of it.”

-It’s the second successive year that Juventus — and Cristiano Ronaldo — went out in the round of 16 on away goals after its loss to Lyon last season.
+Juventus went out in the round of 16 on away goals to Lyon last season.

 Porto appeared to have all but won it before Adrien Rabiot reduced the deficit three minutes from time to set up a tense finale.